Online casino legal vs illegal: The ANJ guide to playing safely in France

 8.1

 French legislation draws a clear line between games of skill and those based solely on chance.
 The ANJ authorizes poker and sports betting, but any online casino offering slot machines or roulette operates illegally.
-This situation exposes players to major financial risks with no state protection whatsoever.
+This situation exposes players to major financial risks without any State protection.

 Authorized vs prohibited games: the official list and technical fairness

 Why are some online casinos not authorized in France?
-The legislator has set a clear limit: blackjack, roulette, and slot machines are prohibited online because they pose a higher addiction risk for vulnerable players.
+The legislator has set a clear limit: blackjack, roulette, and slot machines are prohibited online because they present a higher risk of addiction for vulnerable players.

-On legal platforms (poker, betting), fairness is guaranteed by the certified use of an RNG (Random Number Generator).
-This technical device ensures that every draw or card deal is completely unpredictable and unmanipulated.
+On legal platforms (poker, betting), fairness is guaranteed by the certified use of a RNG (Random Number Generator).
+This technical device ensures that each draw or card distribution is completely unpredictable and unmanipulated.
 Conversely, illegal sites have no obligation for technical audits.
-Their algorithms can be rigged to favor the house, making any notion of pure chance entirely illusory.
-The ANJ regularly publishes a blacklist of sites subject to administrative blocking to isolate operators who do not comply with French standards.
+Their algorithms can be rigged to favor the house, making any notion of chance purely illusory.
+The ANJ regularly publishes a blacklist of sites subject to administrative blocking to isolate these operators who do not respect French standards.

-The monopoly of FDJ, PMU, and licensed operators
+The monopoly of the FDJ, the PMU, and approved operators

-What is the role of FDJ and PMU in the legal offering?
-In France, the gambling market is organized around historical monopolies and licensed private operators.
-FDJ (Française des Jeux) holds the exclusivity on lotteries and retail sports betting, while PMU retains the monopoly on horse racing betting.
+What is the role of the FDJ and the PMU in the legal offering?
+In France, the gambling market is organized around historical monopolies and approved private operators.
+The FDJ (Française des Jeux) holds exclusivity over lotteries and sports betting at points of sale, while the PMU retains the monopoly on horse racing betting.

-These public entities coexist with private operators holding an ANJ license, such as Betclic, Winamax, or Unibet, for online sports betting and poker.
-This structure ensures that tax revenues fund the state and that player funds are segregated, offering financial security absent from illegal online casinos.
-Playing on an unlicensed site means waiving these guarantees of solvency and legal recourse in case of dispute.
+These public entities coexist with private operators holding an ANJ approval, such as Betclic, Winamax, or Unibet, for online sports betting and poker.
+This structure guarantees that tax revenues feed the State and that players' funds are segregated, offering a financial security absent from illegal online casinos.
+Playing on a non-approved site means giving up these guarantees of solvency and legal recourse in the event of a dispute.

-The 2010 law and the prohibition of slot machines
+The 2010 law and the ban on slot machines

-Which law governs the prohibition of online casino games?
-Law No. 2010-476 of May 12, 2010 opened the market only to sports betting, horse racing, and poker, deliberately excluding traditional casino games.
+Which law governs the ban on online casino games?
+Law No. 2010-476 of May 12, 2010, opened the market only to sports betting, horse racing betting, and poker, deliberately excluding traditional casino games.
 This legislation, integrated into the Internal Security Code, formally prohibits the operation of virtual slot machines on national territory.

-The objective was to limit addiction by only authorizing games where player skill influences the outcome, such as poker.
-Thus, the boundary between legal and illegal offerings lies in this legal exclusion: no operator, even foreign, has the right to offer these games to French residents without facing criminal penalties and access blocking.
+The objective was to limit addiction by only authorizing games where the player's skill influences the outcome, such as poker.
+Thus, the boundary between the legal and illegal offering stems from this legal exclusion: no operator, even a foreign one, has the right to offer these games to French residents without exposing itself to criminal penalties and the blocking of its access.

-Identifying a legal operator requires systematically verifying its ANJ license.
+Identifying a legal operator involves systematically verifying its ANJ approval.
 In France, online casinos are strictly prohibited; only sports betting, poker, and lottery games are authorized under license.
-A legal site must display the clickable ANJ logo and its license number, guaranteeing player protection and legal recourse in case of dispute, unlike offshore platforms operating outside the French legal framework.
+A legal site must display the clickable ANJ logo and its approval number, guaranteeing player protection and legal recourse in the event of a dispute, unlike offshore platforms that operate outside the French legal framework.

-To determine if a gambling site is legal in France, inspect the footer.
-Any authorized operator, such as Betclic, Winamax, or the historic FDJ and PMU, must display the official ANJ License logo.
-This logo is not merely a decorative image: it must be clickable and redirect to the official list of authorized operators on the ANJ website.
+To know if a gambling site is legal in France, inspect the footer.
+Any authorized operator, such as Betclic, Winamax, or the historical FDJ and PMU, must display the official ANJ Approval logo.
+This logo is not a simple decorative image: it must be clickable and redirect to the official list of authorized operators on the ANJ website.

-The ANJ License is the only license recognized by French law for authorized online games (poker, sports betting).
-Nicolas Béraud, representative of AFJEL, warns that illegal sites often display fake logos or fake license numbers to deceive players.
-If the license number is missing or does not match the public database, the site is illegal.
-Without this license, no recourse is possible through the gaming mediator in case of unpaid winnings.
+The ANJ Approval is the only license recognized by French law for authorized online games (poker, sports betting).
+Nicolas Béraud, representative of the AFJEL, warns that illegal sites often affix fake logos or fake approval numbers to deceive players' vigilance.
+If the approval number is missing or does not match the public database, the site is illegal.
+Without this approval, no recourse is possible through the games mediator in the event of unpaid winnings.

 Consult the blacklist of blocked sites

 Recognizing an unauthorized gambling site involves systematically consulting the ANJ Blacklist.
-This list catalogs sites subject to an administrative blocking and delisting order.
-The mechanism is twofold: the Ministry of the Interior orders internet service providers (ISPs) to block access to the site, and financial institutions are prohibited from processing payments to these operators.
+This list identifies sites that have been subject to an administrative blocking and delisting order.
+The mechanism is twofold: the Ministry of the Interior orders Internet Service Providers (ISPs) to block access to the site, and financial institutions are prohibited from processing payments to these operators.

-If a site appears on the ANJ Blacklist, it is illegal and dangerous.
-Players face major risks: cheating on unapproved software, personal data theft, and the inability to withdraw winnings.
-According to AFJEL, a majority of players on these illegal markets suffer from cybersecurity issues.
-The lack of legal protection means the ANJ cannot intervene to resolve disputes, leaving players defenseless against operators often located beyond the reach of French justice.
+If a site is on the ANJ Blacklist, it is illegal and dangerous.
+Players expose themselves to major risks: cheating on non-approved software, theft of personal data, and the inability to withdraw winnings.
+According to the AFJEL, a majority of players in these illegal markets experience cybersecurity issues.
+The lack of legal protection means that the ANJ cannot intervene to resolve disputes, leaving the player defenseless against operators often located out of reach of French justice.

 The trap of offshore licenses (Curacao, Malta)

 The marketing argument of offshore licenses is a common trap.
-These jurisdictions do not impose the same player protection, anti-money laundering, or responsible gaming standards as the French framework.
-Playing on these sites amounts to accepting a contract subject to foreign legislation, often less protective.
-Furthermore, access to these platforms can lead to banking complications, as transactions are considered suspicious by French banks complying with blocking directives.
-The only guarantee of security and fairness lies in the national license.
+These jurisdictions do not impose the same standards of player protection, anti-money laundering, or responsible gaming as the French framework.
+Playing on these sites amounts to accepting a contract subject to foreign legislation, which is often not very protective.
+Furthermore, accessing these platforms can lead to banking complications, as transactions are considered suspicious by French banks complying with blocking directives.
+The only guarantee of security and fairness lies in national approval.

-Beyond the administrative aspect, playing on an unlicensed site compromises your financial security.
-On a site not licensed by the ANJ, you lose all legal protection, exposing your funds and data to major risks.
-Unlike regulated operators, these platforms escape state controls, turning every bet into an operation without a safety net or possible recourse in case of dispute.
+Beyond the administrative aspect, playing on a non-approved site compromises your financial security.
+On a site not approved by the ANJ, you lose all legal protection, exposing your funds and data to major risks.
+Unlike regulated operators, these platforms escape State controls, turning every bet into an operation without a safety net or possible recourse in the event of a dispute.

-The most immediate risk for players is encountering unpaid winnings.
-On an illegal site, gaming software is not approved by French authorities, facilitating algorithmic manipulation and outright cheating.
-As Morgane Austruy of the ANJ points out, although the authority receives complaints, it has no recourse power against these outlaw entities.
-This lack of supervision turns online casino scams into a common practice: players may see their accounts blocked or winnings canceled without justification, with no ability to contact the Gaming Mediator or the Judicial Court.
+The most immediate risk for the player is the occurrence of unpaid winnings.
+On an illegal site, gaming software is not approved by French authorities, which facilitates algorithmic manipulation and outright cheating.
+As Morgane Austruy from the ANJ highlights, although the authority receives complaints, it has no power of recourse against these outlawed entities.
+This lack of supervision turns online casino scams into a common practice: players may see their accounts blocked or their winnings canceled without justification, without being able to refer the matter to the Games Mediator or the Judicial Court.

-From a legal standpoint, Article 1965 of the Civil Code specifies that no legal action is admissible for a gambling debt incurred within the framework of an illicit activity.
-You therefore play without any assurance of recovering your stake, nor even the mathematical hope of a fair win, as return-to-player (RTP) rates are not audited.
+From a legal perspective, Article 1965 of the Civil Code specifies that no legal action is admissible for a gambling debt contracted in the context of an illegal activity.
+You therefore play without any assurance of recovering your stake, nor even the mathematical hope of a fair win, as Return to Player (RTP) rates are not audited.

-The question "Are my banking data secure on an illegal site?" elicits a clearly negative answer.
-These platforms do not comply with GDPR and do not apply reliable KYC (Know Your Customer) procedures, exposing users to massive personal data theft.
-According to the AFJEL barometer, a significant portion of players on the illegal market have already been victims of cybersecurity issues, including phishing and financial fraud.
+The question "Are my banking details safe on an illegal site?" calls for a clearly negative answer.
+These platforms do not respect the GDPR and do not apply reliable KYC (Know Your Customer) procedures, exposing users to massive personal data theft.
+According to the AFJEL barometer, a significant portion of players in the illegal market have already been victims of cybersecurity issues, including phishing and financial fraud.

-Beyond identity theft, the lack of oversight facilitates money laundering.
-Legal operators are subject to strict anti-money laundering standards and financial reporting, creating a secure environment.
-Conversely, illegal sites may use your banking information for fraudulent transactions, as they operate outside the French financial surveillance system.
-In case of suspected data breach, it is recommended to report the incident on Cybermalveillance.gouv.fr, the national platform for assisting cybercrime victims.
+Beyond identity theft, the lack of control promotes money laundering.
+Legal operators are subject to strict standards of anti-money laundering and financial reporting, creating a secure environment.
+Conversely, illegal sites can use your banking information for fraudulent transactions, as they operate outside the French financial surveillance system.
+In case of suspected data leakage, it is recommended to report the incident on Cybermalveillance.gouv.fr, the national platform for assistance to victims of cybermalveillance.

 Inability to activate self-exclusion

-Finally, playing on an unregulated site means waiving responsible gaming measures.
-It is impossible to activate voluntary gambling bans via the National Self-Exclusion Register (FIJ) or set binding deposit limits.
-AFJEL notes that a significant portion of players on the illegal market exhibit excessive or pathological gambling habits, precisely because no protection is in place.
+Finally, playing on an unregulated site means giving up responsible gaming measures.
+It is impossible to activate voluntary gaming ban via the gaming ban file (FIJ) or to set binding deposit limits.
+The AFJEL notes that a significant portion of players in the illegal market exhibit excessive or pathological gambling behavior, precisely because no protection is in place.

-Without links to support organizations like Joueurs Info Service (holder of the Joueurs Info Service Label) or SOS Joueurs, isolated players receive no support regarding addiction.
-This break from the French protective framework leaves individuals vulnerable to algorithms designed to maximize engagement without ethics.
+Without links to support organizations like Joueurs Info Service (holder of the Joueur Info Service Label) or SOS Joueurs, the isolated player receives no support in facing addiction.
+This break from the protective French framework leaves individuals vulnerable to algorithms designed to maximize engagement without ethics.

-State sanctions, such as administrative blocking, mark the clear boundary between legal and illegal offerings.
-While licensed operators are subject to strict ANJ oversight, illegal sites face administrative blocking ordered by the Ministry of the Interior and financial blocking imposed on banks.
-This legal isolation protects French players from fraud risks, as any transaction to these platforms is considered suspicious and unprotected by French law.
+State sanctions, such as administrative blocking, mark the clear boundary between the legal and illegal offering.
+While approved operators are subject to the strict control of the ANJ, illicit sites face administrative blocking ordered by the Ministry of the Interior and financial blocking imposed on banks.
+This legal isolation protects French players from fraud risks, as any transaction to these platforms is considered suspicious and not protected by French law.

 Administrative and financial blocking of sites

-Is it illegal to play on foreign online casinos in France?
-Technically, the law targets the offering rather than mere consultation, but access is actively hindered.
+Is it forbidden to play at foreign online casinos in France?
+Technically, the law targets the offering and not mere consultation, but access is actively hindered.
 The ANJ publishes a "blacklist" of sites subject to a blocking and delisting order.
-Upon the recommendation of the regulatory authority, the Ministry of the Interior orders internet service providers to block access to these domains, a measure governed by Article 61 of the 2010 law.
+Upon proposal of the regulatory authority, the Ministry of the Interior orders internet service providers to block access to these domains, a measure framed by Article 61 of the 2010 law.

-Meanwhile, financial blocking constitutes an insurmountable barrier for many players.
-French banking institutions are obligated to reject transactions (cards, transfers) to merchants identified as unlicensed gambling operators.
+At the same time, financial blocking constitutes an insurmountable barrier for many players.
+French banking institutions are obliged to reject transactions (cards, transfers) to merchants identified as non-approved gaming operators.
 This mechanism, often linked to PSD2 security standards, aims to cut off financial flows to the black market.
-By attempting to bypass these blocks, players risk account freezes for "suspicious activity," with no possible recourse to the Gaming Mediator in case of dispute.
+By attempting to bypass these blocks, the player exposes themselves to account freezes for "suspicious activity", without any possible recourse to the Games Mediator in the event of a dispute.

 Criminal penalties for illegal operators

 What are the penalties for illegal gambling operators?
-Enforcement primarily targets entities operating a gaming offering without a license.
-Operating an online casino without a license is illegal and exposes its management to heavy fines and domain suspension.
+Enforcement primarily targets entities operating a gaming offer without approval.
+Operating an online casino without a license is illegal and exposes its directors to heavy fines and the closure of the domain name.

-AFJEL (French Online Gambling Association), whose secretary general is Nicolas Béraud, plays a crucial role in combating this parallel market.
-The association regularly warns about deceptive practices, noting that illegal sites often usurp fake authority logos to appear legal.
-Nicolas Béraud emphasizes that these operators aggressively target French players through advertising, despite having no jurisdiction over their activities in France.
-When injunctions remain ineffective, cases are brought before the courts, potentially leading to criminal convictions for the managers of these platforms.
+The AFJEL (French Association of Online Gaming), whose general delegate is Nicolas Béraud, plays a crucial role in the fight against this parallel market.
+The association regularly warns of misleading practices, noting that illegal sites often usurp fake authority logos to appear legal.
+Nicolas Béraud stresses that these operators aggressively target French players through advertising, although they have no right to oversee their activities in France.
+When injunctions remain ineffective, cases are taken to court, potentially leading to criminal convictions for those responsible for these platforms.

-Do I risk prosecution for playing on a prohibited site?
-The law primarily targets operators, and players of offshore casinos are rarely prosecuted criminally.
-However, the lack of mass prosecution does not mean a complete absence of legal risk.
-By playing on a site listed on the blacklist, the player implicitly accepts placing themselves outside the protective framework of French law.
+Do I risk prosecution for having played on a prohibited site?
+The law primarily targets operators, and players at offshore casinos are rarely criminally prosecuted.
+However, the absence of massive prosecution does not mean a total absence of legal risk.
+By playing on a site appearing on the blacklist, the player implicitly accepts placing themselves outside the protective framework of French law.

-In case of a dispute, such as unpaid winnings or software manipulation, the ANJ and the Gaming Mediator are not competent.
-The player has no legal protection and cannot take the case to the Paris Judicial Court or any other French jurisdiction to assert their rights.
-Furthermore, the lack of self-exclusion mechanisms on these sites significantly increases the risk of over-indebtedness and addiction, with the player unable to hold the operator liable for lack of protection.
+In the event of a dispute, such as unpaid winnings or software manipulation, the ANJ and the Games Mediator are not competent.
+The player has no legal protection and cannot refer the matter to the Judicial Court of Paris or any other French jurisdiction to assert their rights.
+Furthermore, the absence of self-exclusion mechanisms on these sites significantly increases the risk of over-indebtedness and addiction, without the player being able to invoke the operator's liability for failure to protect.

 To bypass the banking restrictions mentioned by the regulator, switch to modern casinos with instant crypto payments.

-This article on "difference between legal and illegal online casinos" was written by Sarah Weber and reviewed by Dr. Markus Hoffmann.
-Both regularly update the content to reflect regulatory changes, licenses, and bonus terms.
-All references to licenses, authorities, or legal frameworks refer to public sources (ANJ (National Gaming Authority), Law of May 12, 2010 on the opening of online gambling).
+This article on the "difference between legal and illegal online casinos" was written by Sarah Weber and proofread by Dr. Markus Hoffmann.
+Both regularly update the content to reflect regulatory changes, licenses, and bonus conditions.
+All references to licenses, authorities, or legal frameworks point to public sources (ANJ (National Gaming Authority), Law of May 12, 2010 on the opening of online gambling).

 About the author